 City of Hoboken

-The City of Hoboken previously had rental assistance available through November 2021.
-While the application window is currently closed, we encourage tenants and landlords to email HobokenRentalAssistGrant@hobokennj.gov and check their webpage often for more information.
+The City of Hoboken’s rental assistance application window is currently closed.
+We encourage tenants and landlords to email HobokenRentalAssistGrant@hobokennj.gov and check this webpage often for more information.

 The Mercer County Department of Human Services is providing financial assistance toward unpaid rent or utility bills for renter households in Mercer County that have been impacted by the COVID-19 pandemic.
 Applications are accepted on an ongoing basis until all funds are expended.
 Mercer County households are required to document that someone within the household qualified for unemployment benefits, experienced a reduction in income, suffered major costs directly or indirectly due to COVID-19 that impacted the household, and can demonstrate a risk of homelessness or housing instability.
 A household’s income must be at or below 80% Area Median Income (AMI) with priority given to households at or below 30% AMI.
 Click here to learn more and apply.